Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-01-HTML5-keyevents.md

 Should we use WASD or arrows?
 Or both?
 Let's start with WASD.

-You may recall that all keys (input) have to get translated for the computer to be able to know which key was pressed.
-For example, we know that M was pressed or Q. Did you know that each of those keys are mapped to a certain number and those numbers are stored as 0's and 1's so the computer knows what do to with them?
+You may recall that all keys (input) have to get translated for the computer to understand the keypress.
+For example, how do we know if the key M or Q was pressed?
+Did you know that the computer maps the keys to a certain number?
+The computer translates those numbers into 0's and 1's so that it knows what to do with them?
 Cool huh?

 In JavaScript and jQuery, we have to either use their key's number or try and compare the actual letter.